-Lease accounting (ASC 842) for private companies Bookmark has been added
+Lease accounting (ASC 842) for private companies has been saved

 Lease accounting (ASC 842) for private companies

 Lessons learned from public company implementations

 Public companies have been working to comply with the new standard on lease accounting since the beginning of 2019.
 Analysis of their preparation successes and challenges provides critical ASC 842 lessons for private companies approaching a 2021 deadline.
 Explore the five lessons learned we’ve observed.

 - Public knowledge, private lessons